-Copyright 2022 – All Rights Reserved.
-All content protected.
+Copyright 2023 – All Rights Reserved.
+All content is protected.

 You can find the current status of your claim in your eBenefits portal.

 Veterans and/or their physicians may directly deliver, mail, or securely fax completed DBQs to the VA Regional Office handling their claim.